bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 lane.RecordUsedFrom(class, gasPool, usedBefore)
 ```

-`state` and not a detached reader: `ResolveLaneState` reads the parent-pinned params from the
+`state` and not a detached reader: `ResolveLaneState` reads the parent-pinned ratio and payment
-still-unadvanced block `StateDB`, while `Classify` reads the live code view from that same state
+contract list from the still-unadvanced block `StateDB`, while `Classify` reads the live code view
-as execution advances.
+from that same state as execution advances.

-A block whose `header.GasUsed + lane.Budget.IdleLane()` exceeds `GasLimit` is invalid — the block rule, term for term. `FinalizeAndAssembleBidBlock` will not say so; `WriteCommitmentAndVerify` in step 3b will, and so will the validator at admission, since the committed values alone decide it.
+A block whose `header.GasUsed + lane.Budget.IdleLane()` exceeds `GasLimit` is invalid — the block rule, term for term. `FinalizeAndAssembleBidBlock` will not say so, and neither will admission: the rule needs execution, so the validator's own `InsertChain` after the broadcast is what catches it, and the builder's permission is revoked like any other invalid BidBlock.
+Check it yourself with `lane.Verify(block.GasUsed())` before sending.

 ## 3. Finalize (generate unsigned system tx)